NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Alas, we cannot take the above crosssections at face value.
 Imagine, for example, that people with lighter mental conditions find it easier to deal with the hassle of finding good treatment, which seems plausible.
 In that case, the causal arrow would go both ways: (getting good mental healthcare -> healing occurs -> people lose less hours each week), but also (having a lighter mental ilness -> easier to find good mental healthcare) + (having a lighter mental ilness -> loose less work hours).
 It could also be that, as people regress to the mean with respect to their mental ilness, and become happier, they attribute their improvement to whatever therapy they were receiving, and become more satisfied with it.
 If we assume that the bias goes in the direction of amplifying the effect of good mental healthcare, the above figures become an upper estimate of its effect.

-In the ideal case, what I'd like to have is a randomized trial in which:
+In the ideal case, what I'd like to have is an experiment in which:
+- Productivity and severity of mental ilness are measured across a population.
+Or just utilons.
+- I instantiate a second copy of this world.
+- In one copy, I offer the treatment.
+I notice that some people don't take it, even though they could.
+- In another copy, I don't.
+I notice that some people get something similar to the intervention.
+If I provide information, maybe some people already knew it.
+If I provide free treatment, maybe some people are not limited by money, and pay for it themselves.
+When the treatment is not provided, people don't just sit and do nothing, but try their own things.
+- I wait for some time.
+- I measure productivity and severity of mental ilness again.
+Or utilons.
+- The difference in between what happened in the two worlds is the impact of my intervention, and divided by the cost, the impact per unit of money.

+But I can't have that with the current physics, so the most similar possible thing to the above, and what I'd actually like to have, is something like a randomized trial, in which:
 - Productivity and severity of mental ilness are measured across a population
+- I simulate splitting the two worlds by having a treatment and a control group.
-- Mental healthcare is provided to a randomly selected part of the population; the treatment group.
+- I offer the intervention to the treatment, but not to the control group.
-- Part of the treatment group takes up that freely provided mental heathcare, and part of the control group pays for the treatment out of pocket.
 - Some time passes.
 - Productivity and severity of mental ilness are measured again, both in the control and treatment group.
+The difference in outcomes is an estimate of the impact of the intervention.

+At each step that our data deviates from this, errors may arise.

 ### 10. How does access to mental health ressources vary with a wide variety of factors?